JetBrains/kotless/README.md

 }
 ```

-*HTML builder provided by `implementation("org.jetbrains.kotlinx", "kotlinx-html-jvm", "0.6.11")` dependency*
+*HTML builder provided by `implementation("org.jetbrains.kotlinx", "kotlinx-html-jvm", "0.6.11")` dependency.*

 ## Local start

-Kotless' application can start locally as an HTTP server.
-This functionality is supported for Kotless
+Kotless application can start locally as an HTTP server.
+This functionality is supported for both Kotless
 and Ktor DSL.

-Moreover, Kotless local start may spin up AWS emulation.
-Just instantiate your AWS Service client using override for Kotless local starts:
+Moreover, Kotless local start may spin up an AWS emulation.
+Just instantiate your AWS service client using override for Kotless local starts:
 ```kotlin
 val client = AmazonDynamoDBClientBuilder.standard().withKotlessLocal(AwsResource.DynamoDB).build()
 ```